jhchowdhury/Tempo/README.md

   Smart feautures:

 Expected Specification:
--Java for backend
+#Java for backend
--JavaFX for frontend
+#JavaFX for frontend
--MongoDB/Firebase database for networking
+#MongoDB/Firebase database for networking